What Is A Drone? What Are Uses For Drones?

 - Vanuatu Becomes Site of World's-First Drone Delivered Vaccine

-Drones have been a boon for photographers, who use the UAVs to take expansive aerial photos.
+Drones have been a boon for photographers who use UAVs to take expansive aerial photos.
 Ever wonder what it’s like to get a bird’s eye view of your favorite city, beach or building?
 There are drones made specifically for photography that provide a new way to photograph some of your favorite destinations from above.